spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-gift-cards-feature.md

 ### 6) Set up the shipment method data

-{% info_block infoBox "Info" %}
+{% info_block infoBox "" %}

 In this step, you create a shipment method called `NoShipment`.
-The name of the shipment method has to match the value of `\Spryker\Shared\Shipment\ShipmentConfig::SHIPMENT_METHOD_NAME_NO_SHIPMENT` constant.
+The name of the shipment method must match the value of the `\Spryker\Shared\Shipment\ShipmentConfig::SHIPMENT_METHOD_NAME_NO_SHIPMENT` constant.

 {% endinfo_block %}

-1. Taking into account project customizations, extend shipment method data importer as follows:
+1. Taking into account project customizations, extend the shipment method data importer as follows:

 **data/import/shipment.csv**